microsoft/vcpkg/docs/commands/common-options.md

 **Experimental: will change or be removed at any time**

-Add a source for [Asset Caching](../users/assetcaching.md).
+Specify the cache configuration for [Asset Caching](../users/assetcaching.md).

-This option can be specified multiple times; see the Asset Caching documentation for how multiple binary sources interact.
+<a name="downloads-root"></a>

 ## `--downloads-root=<path>`

 Specify where downloaded tools and source code archives should be kept.

-If unset, defaults to the `VCPKG_DOWNLOADS` environment variable.
+Defaults to the `VCPKG_DOWNLOADS` environment variable.
 If that is unset, defaults to `downloads/` under the vcpkg root folder.

+<a name="vcpkg-root"></a>

 ## `--vcpkg-root=<path>`

 Specifies the vcpkg root folder.

-This folder should be a valid vcpkg instance, such as a `git clone` of `https://github.com/microsoft/vcpkg`.
+Defaults to the directory containing the vcpkg program.
+The directory must be a valid vcpkg instance, such as a `git clone` of `https://github.com/microsoft/vcpkg`.
+This option can be used to run a custom-built copy of the tool directly from the build folder.

+<a name="x-manifest-root"></a>

 ### `--x-manifest-root=<path>`